ORDINANCE NO. ______

 H. Any person attempting to defraud the city or misuse city travel funds is subject to legal action for recovery of fraudulent travel claims and/or advances.

-I. Mileage and motel expenses incurred within the city are not ordinarily considered eligible expenses for reimbursement.
+I. Mileage and lodging expenses incurred within the city are not ordinarily considered eligible expenses for reimbursement.

 TRAVEL REIMBURSEMENT RATE SCHEDULES